 Fibra Inn determines the classification of the acquired hotels based on the fact that such hotels will be used in the normal course of business.
 The transactions related to the acquisition of hotels are accounted as business acquisitions.
 Such transactions are performed to continue with the expansion of operating activities related to the hotel industry in Mexico, in accordance with the established growth and expansion plans.

-During the first quarter of 2017, Fibra Inn didn't acquire or begin any hotel development.
+During the six month period ended June 30, 2017, Fibra Inn didn't acquire or begin any hotel development.

 (7) OTHER RELEVANT EVENTS-